makelab-kaist/makelab.github.io/_projects/ThermoPixels.md

 ### References

 Kongpyung (Justin) Moon, Zofia Marciniak, Ryo Suzuki, and Andrea Bianchi.
 2024. **3D Printing Locally Activated Visual-Displays Embedded in 3D Objects via Electrically Conductive and Thermochromic Materials**.
-In CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+Association for Computing Machinery, New York, NY, USA, Article 343, 1–15.
+DOI: https://doi.org/10.1145/3613904.3642537

 <!-- DO NOT CHANGE MANUALLY -->